P l a n e G e o m e t r y

-In the proof, note that the side EF is called the base, as is the side DF.
+In the proof of Proposition 9, note that the side EF is called the base, as is the side DF.
 Why?
 Because Proposition 8 -- S.S.S. -- which allows us to conclude that those angles are equal, enunciates that the bases are also equal.
 By quoting the exact words of a previous proposition in that way, in a virtually legalistic manner, we make the sequence of reasoning perfectly clear.

 To bisect a straight line

 To bisect the straight line AB, place the point of the compass at A, and with radius AB draw an arc.
 Now place the point of the compass at B, and with the same radius draw an arc.
 Upon connecting their points of intersection C and E, the line CE cuts AB into two equal parts at D.